 Fisk and his colleagues used cameras to record ship locations in August and September of 2012, while acoustic tags tracked 77 schooling Arctic cod in Resolute Bay, off Cornwallis Island in the Canadian territory of Nunavut.
 The team then compared the fish location data with footage of the passing ships to determine whether the fish were moving in response to the vessels.

 When no ships were present, the cod stayed in one area of a 30-meter-deep depression in the bay.
-But when a ship passed — creating sounds as loud as 147 decibels underwater, similar to the noise from a motorcycle engine and nearly double the bay’s ambient noise — the fish abandoned their normal feeding behavior.
+But when a ship passed — creating sounds as loud as 147 decibels underwater, similar to the noise from a motorcycle engine and much higher than the bay’s ambient noise level of 74 decibels — the fish abandoned their normal feeding behavior.
 They fled the disturbance, swimming up to 350 meters away for periods of up to 30 minutes.
 That means the fish were spending more energy swimming, and less time gaining calories, Fisk says.